-NOTE: SNMP Set operations are disabled by default in Server Administrator version 5.2 or later.
+- NOTE: The default SNMP agent configuration usually includes a SNMP community name such as public.
+For security reasons, change the SNMP community names from their default values.
+For information about changing SNMP community names, see the appropriate section below. - NOTE: SNMP Set operations are disabled by default in Server Administrator version 5.2 or later.
 Server Administrator provides support to enable or disable SNMP Set operations in Server Administrator.
 You can use the Server Administrator SNMP Configuration page under Preferences or the Server Administrator command line interface (CLI) to enable or disable SNMP Set operations in Server Administrator.
-For more information about the Server Administrator CLI, see the Dell OpenManage Server Administrator Command Line Interface User's Guide.

-NOTE: For IT Assistant to retrieve management information from a system running Server Administrator, the community name used by IT Assistant must match a community name on the system running Server Administrator.
+For more information about the Server Administrator CLI, see the Dell OpenManage Server Administrator Command Line Interface User's Guide. - NOTE: For IT Assistant to retrieve management information from a system running Server Administrator, the community name used by IT Assistant must match a community name on the system running Server Administrator.
 For IT Assistant to modify information or perform actions on a system running Server Administrator, the community name used by IT Assistant must match a community name that allows Set operations on the system running Server Administrator.
-For IT Assistant to receive traps (asynchronous event notifications) from a system running Server Administrator, the system running Server Administrator must be configured to send traps to the system running IT Assistant.
+For IT Assistant to receive traps (asynchronous event notifications) from a system running Server Administrator, the system running IT Assistant.